Arko2013/rcloud/testfiles/README.md

 * xtranotebooksdelete.js -> A function that can be called any time ( just like calling any other testcase as mentioned on top ) for deleting the notebooks which might have got created during running a testsuite/testcase
 * jquery-1.10.2 -> This file is required to be invoked so that jquery can be used while writing the test cases .

-The above 3 functions have been kept inside the TESTING folder so that they be called while running a Testsuite or an indivifual Testcase
+The above 3 functions have been kept inside the TESTSUITES folder so that they be called while running a Testsuite or an indivifual Testcase